cherchyk/openaidevstarter/README.md

     - [Introduction to Azure OpenAI and Architecture Patterns](https://www.youtube.com/watch?v=TI85JJVPnrM)
     - [Azure OpenAI Chat With Your Data No Code Edition](https://www.youtube.com/watch?v=tFJNasjGM3E)

-# Using Patterns
+# Common Patterns

-Here are common using patterns that ISVs are using with LLMs:
+Here are common patterns that ISVs and Startups are using with LLMs:

 ## 1 Conversational Bot

 Conversational bots often utilize Large Language Models (LLMs) to interact with end users.
 These bots receive user queries and generate responses using LLMs.
 However, LLMs are not domain-specific by default.
-To make LLMs domain-specific, developers employ the RAG pattern, which combines LLMs with [Vector Databases](#vector-dbs).
-Vector DBs store domain-specific data, enabling the RAG pattern to provide more accurate and relevant responses.
-For more information on the RAG pattern, refer to the [RAG pattern section](#rag-pattern).
-RAG pattern can also be implemented with no-code/low-code approach using [Microsoft Copilot Studio](#microsoft-copilot-studio---no-code--low-code-development).
+To make LLMs domain-specific, developers employ the [RAG pattern](#rag-pattern).
+Addutionally to RAG pattern developerd will also need to develop bot.
+Bot could be developed usign [Bot Framework SDK](https://learn.microsoft.com/azure/bot-service/bot-service-overview?view=azure-bot-service-4.0).

+As an alternative, developers can deliver conversational bot with no-code/low-code approach using [Microsoft Copilot Studio](#microsoft-copilot-studio---no-code--low-code-development).

-## 2 Process Intelligence
+## 2 Process Automation

 We see that LLM is used in scenarios where human agents traditionally perform tasks.
 For example, in recruitment agencies, LLMs can analyze job descriptions and resumes to match candidates with suitable positions.
 This process involves two steps: first, extracting key characteristics from job postings, and second, using LLMs to scan resumes and identify the best fit for a role based on those key characteristics.